Youth Leadership Training

 ILST training is conducted at the unit level.
 Scouts wishing to take the course should talk to their unit leaders.

 NYLT is an action-packed, six-day program that provides youth members with leadership skills and experience they can use in their home troops and in other situations demanding leadership of self and others.
 Through a wide range of activities, games, and adventures, participants work and play together, gaining the skill and confidence to lead well as they put into action the best Scouting has to offer.

 The Great Smoky Mountain Council offers NYLT annually at Camp Buck Toms.
-In 2018, the course will be held from May 27-June 2.
-The registration fee is $160.
+2020 Course will be held May 24-May 30.